 The more you know, the more you realize you’ve yet to learn.

 Learning doesn’t end when you graduate.
 It takes a different form and often accelerates.
-You now learn not to pass exams—indeed that never should’ve been the case—but to solve problems.
+You now learn not only to pass exams—indeed that never should’ve been the case—but to solve problems.
 The difference is that you define your standard of success.
 Your profession may expect you to possess certain skills or industry knowledge.
 But there’s no curriculum for your career.
 You decide how far you want to go.

 If you want to develop a certain expertise, immerse yourself in it—above and beyond work obligations.
 Here are tips to get started:

 - Read.
 There’s no shortage of content.
 Read trade publications and government regulations.
 Read what industry leaders are reading.
 Read what they are writing.
 It will put you ahead of your competition, because most people don’t take the time to read.

 - Scan.
 Keep abreast of news in your industry.
 Follow key leaders, set Google alerts, subscribe to podcasts.
 If you hear an unfamiliar term, Google it.
 When you encounter it again, you’ll have the context to absorb new information and respond appropriately.

 - Network.
 Seek to learn from those in your field.
 Their perspectives will supplement your reading and environmental scanning.
 Join a professional association.
 Volunteer on a committee.
 Find a mentor.
 Learn from their experiences—both successes and failures.

 Devote yourself to lifelong learning.
 Cultivate a sense of curiosity.
 Follow the tips above and—in the words of Pocahontas (i.e., lyricist Stephen Schwartz)—“you’ll learn things you never knew you never knew.”

 This is the first post in our series: Advice for New Graduates.